Scholarship requests for the 2017-2018 Academic Year are now open. Application Deadline has been extended until July 3, 2017

 • Motivation to Succeed

 • Minimum 2.5 GPA

 • NJTLT Participation

 Annual scholarship awards depend on the performance of the endowment funds portfolio and other factors, the awards shall be up to $2,500 to $5,000 per academic year and shall be taken from one of the three scholarship funds or a special fund created specifically for education and funded by individual donors or from sources that the Board of the Trenton NJTL specifically allocates for scholarship.

 The payments shall be made directly to the school attended by the scholarship recipient.

 The scholarship shall be awarded to the recipient for the duration of the enrollment in the preparatory school or college/university, contingent upon the recipient’s remaining in good standing at the school and resubmitting the request for support each year.
 The recipient will also be expected, in general, to be involved with the Trenton NJTL during the period of the scholarship grant, performing activities such as helping with the summer or winter programs or both.
 It is recognized that this involvement may not always be practical.
 In this case some form of community service is desired but not an absolute requirement for continuation of the scholarship.

-The Scholarship Committee shall consist of NJTLT’s Board Program Committee, the NJTLT Program Director and NJTLT Executive Director.
-The committee shall make its recommendations to the full Board which shall give the final approval.
+The Scholarship Committee shall consist of NJTLT’s Board Program Committee, the NJTLT Program Department staff and NJTLT Executive Director.
+The committee shall make its recommendations to the Finance Committee and full Board which shall give the final approval.

 The responsibilities of the Scholarship Committee will include:

-FOR QUESTIONS RELATED TO NJTLT’S SCHOLARSHIPS PLEASE CONTACT THE OFFICE AT 609-341-1698 and ask for Program Director, Michelle Gbelama or email her at email@example.com.
+FOR QUESTIONS RELATED TO NJTLT’S SCHOLARSHIPS PLEASE CONTACT THE OFFICE AT 609-341-1698 and ask for Program & Community Outreach manager, Seth Pamperin or email him at email@example.com